pkazmierczak/piotr.is/content/post/085-good-dns-people.md

 I own a couple of domains, and amongst them is `piotrkazmierczak.com`. `piotrkazmierczak.com` used to be my primary email domain, but recently more and more often I have to spell my email address to people, and if it’s Dutch people I’m talking to, and my email is in `piotrkazmierczak.com` domain, things aren’t as smooth as they should be.
 So I intended to simplify things, and bought `piotr.is`, which I now use as my primary domain.
 It's shorter, simpler, better.
 And it’s Icelandic.

 Some of you may not know this, but Icelandic domains are controlled by ISNIC, aka “Internet á Íslandi hf.“ ISNIC is the registrar and keeper of rules, of which there are many.
 Not only when it comes to [registration](https://www.isnic.is/en/domain/rules), but also [technical ones](https://www.isnic.is/en/faq#q33-a).
-ISNIC also has a clunky we interface that it forces its clients to use.
+ISNIC also has a clunky web interface that it forces its clients to use.

 And you know what?
 I ❤️ these people.
 They are smart.
 Their rules are _sane_.
 Their website contain no idiotic javascript and no advertisements.
 Their technical support is smart af.
 They don’t bullshit.
 The internet needs more people like ISNIC.